ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The per-slot transitions focus on the slot counter and block roots records updates; the per-block transitions generally focus on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`; the per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization.

-Beacon blocks that trigger unhandled Python exceptions (e.g. out-of-range list accesses) and failed asserts during the state transition are considered invalid.
+Beacon blocks that trigger unhandled Python exceptions (e.g. out-of-range list accesses) and failed `assert`s during the state transition are considered invalid.

 _Note_: If there are skipped slots between a block and its parent block, run the steps in the [per-slot](#per-slot-processing) and [per-epoch](#per-epoch-processing) sections once for each skipped slot and then once for the slot containing the new block.